 We are reaching out to researchers through prominent talks and tutorials.

-- Keynote at HPCA '18: Margaret Martonosi is giving a keynote titled, "What is the role of Architecture and Software Researchers on the Road to Quantum Supremacy?"
+Keynote at HPCA '18: Margaret Martonosi gave a keynote titled, "What is the role of Architecture and Software Researchers on the Road to Quantum Supremacy?"

-- Keynote at ASPLOS '18: Fred Chong is giving a keynote titled, "Quantum Computing is Getting Real: Architecture, PL, and OS roles in Closing the Gap between Quantum Algorithms and Machines."
+Keynote at ASPLOS '18: Fred Chong gave a keynote titled, "Quantum Computing is Getting Real: Architecture, PL, and OS roles in Closing the Gap between Quantum Algorithms and Machines."

-- Tutorial at ISCA '18: The EPICQ team and IBM are giving a tutorial titled, "Introduction to Grand Challenges and Research Tools for Quantum Computing."
+Tutorial at ISCA '18: The EPICQ team and IBM gave a tutorial titled, "Introduction to Grand Challenges and Research Tools for Quantum Computing."